Fox News Reporter Diana Falzone Sues Network

 Falzone has appeared on Fox since 2008, on Hannity as well as the Fox Business Network with hosts Neil Cavuto and Maria Bartiromo.
-She also hosts online shows on Fox News’s website.
+She also hosts online shows on Fox News’ website.

 In the suit, Falzone says she cleared her essay with her supervisors, Refet Kaplan and Chris Kensler, executives at Foxnews.com.
 In the piece, Falzone goes into detail about her experience with endometriosis, which affects an estimated 176 million women globally.
 “It was just days after my 33rd birthday when my doctor delivered the worst news of my life: I will likely never have a child and fulfill my greatest wish of being a mother,” she wrote.
 “When hit with the news that I am infertile, I could not stop crying.
 And not only was it very unlikely I’d ever conceive, my health was in jeopardy.”